noraworld/pokedex/README.md

 ```

 ### Fuzzy
-Retrieves pokemons specified by a part of its name.
-This is useful when the pokemon whose name you want to know is ambiguous.
+Retrieves pokemons specified by a part of its names.
+This is useful when the pokemon’s name which you want to know is ambiguous.

 ```bash
 $ pokedex --fuzzy=fla